flurin/advent-machine/docs/printer.md

 # Adafruit Thermal Printer

+## Some properties

+- Does 32 chars per line in normal font

 ## Printer commands through XML

 These are just some ideas of how you could tackle print formatting.